mvcisback/SSLVC/report/report.md

 signals.
 Non-speech and speech classes are clearly separable; however, the seperability of th speech classes remains suspect.
 Nevertheless, given the empirical success of the classifiers, the speech classes appear to be seperable in higher dimensions.
-As you can see Ada-Boost has the highest classification accuracy among all.
+Note that in our tests Ada-Boost had the highest classification accuracy.
 Our suspicion is that the other classifiers make Gaussian assumptions either explictly or implicitly in the euclidean distance measures.
 Ada Boost avoids this fate by using a collection of classifiers, that while potentially making individual Gaussian assumptions, are not necessarily Gaussian